moodyhunter/MOS/docs/configure/cmdline.md

+---
-# Kernel Command Line Options
+title: Kernel Command Line Options
+---

 A `cmdline` is a argv-like string that's passed to the kernel by the bootloader.
 It can be used to configure the kernel at runtime.
 The kernel will parse the given